Martinsburg Historical Society

 First Lewis County Clerk's Office

 The First Lewis County Clerk's Office is the "official home" of the Martinsburg Historical Society (MHS).
 The building was used by the MHS until the society was able to purchase the building in 2011.
 Once the purchase was complete the society began major work on the building.
 Through findraisers and donations the society was able to stabilize the building by putting on a new roof, insulation, new windows, electrical work. and a new ceiling.
 The building was placed on the National Register of Historic Sites.
-The building is open every Martinburg Day, used for society meetings, open on Wednesdays -summer and fall, noon to 4:00 pm and every Tuesday, 1-4 pm.
-The building is available at anytime by appointment through contacting Sue Adsit, historian.
+The building is open every Martinburg Day and used for society meetings The building is available at anytime by appointment through contacting Sue Adsit, historian.
 Please watch for scheduled open houses and special programs.

 Photo Gallery